pydantic/pydantic/docs/blog/pydantic-v2.md

 # Plan & Timeframe

 I'm currently taking a kind of "sabbatical" after leaving my last job to get pydantic V2 released.
 Why?
-Well I ask myself that quite often.
+Well I ask myself that question quite often.
 I'm very proud of how much pydantic is used, but I'm less proud of its internals.
-Since it's something people seem to use quite a lot (26m downloads a month, Used 72k public repos on GitHub), I want it to be as good as possible.
+Since it's something people seem to care about and use quite a lot (26M downloads a month, Used 72K public repos on GitHub), I want it to be as good as possible.

 While I'm on the subject of why, how and my odd sabbatical: if you work for a large company who use pydantic a lot,